thomassnygaard/ACIT4610/README.md

 python --version
 ```
 ## 📂 Installing Dependencies
 This project does not require any external libraries.
-If you use the below command, you install an empty file:
+But I created an virtual environment and installed some unneeded dependencies, helping me knowing what to do when there is dependencies in the project in the future:
 ```bash

 pip install -r requirements.txt